FramesNPictures/el-helper/README.md

-# instance-capability
+# el-helper

-Checks the capability of the instance.
+Number of helpers to be used in other modules.